U.S. Arms Sales and Human Rights: Legislative Basis and Frequently Asked Questions

 Section 502B(d)(2) of the FAA (22 U.S.C.
 2304(d)(2)) defines "security assistance" to include, for the purposes of the section, "sales of defense articles or services, extensions of credits (including participations in credits), and guaranties of loans" under the AECA.
 This section also defines security assistance to include

 Section 502B(d)(1) of the FAA (22 U.S.C.
-2304(d)(1)) defines “Gross violations of internationally recognized human rights.”
-In determining whether a government has engaged in such violations, Section 502B(a)(4) of the FAA (22 U.S.C.
+2304(d)(1)) defines "gross violations of internationally recognized human rights."
+In determining whether a government engages in a consistent pattern of such violations, Section 502B(a)(4) of the FAA (22 U.S.C.
 2304(a)(4)) requires the President to give particular consideration to violations of religious freedom.
 Section 502B(b) of the FAA (22 U.S.C.
 2304(b)) additionally tasks the Secretary of State to prepare a report to Congress with information on prospective foreign recipients of U.S. security assistance.

 Executive branch determinations pursuant to some other human rights-related laws, such as the Trafficking Victims Protection Act (Division A of P.L.
 106-386, as amended), can also result in restrictions on arms sales to certain foreign governments.